 - You may have direct access to a maximum of 8 hours of EIB (pro-rated based on FTE) per fiscal year to attend school sponsored educational activities for your child using your Extended Illness Bank (EIB).

 - You may have direct access to EIB for a chronic medical condition if you have already utilized 16 hours of paid time off for this condition in the same fiscal year.
+16 hours of PTO must be used each fiscal year before EIB can be used for each chronic condition.
 Most chronic conditions will qualify you for intermittent Family and Medical Leave (FML).
 Please contact the HR Leave Center at 5-3652 to see if intermittent FML is applicable to you.

 If you are on paid leave on the first day of the month, you may not use EIB leave accrued for that month until after first returning to work.